mitchallen/gokit-demo/README.md

 ## Example

-Example of how this module downloads the various modules to packages:
+Example of how this module downloads the various packages:

 ```
 $ go get github.com/mitchallen/gokit@v0.3.0